 Medical Scheme Challenges PMBs in Court

-A South African Medical Aid Scheme is challenging the prescribed minimum benefits (PMB) legislation that requires full medical aid coverage of PMBs, regardless of cost.
+A South African Medical Aid Scheme is challenging the prescribed minimum benefits (PMB) legislation.
+The legislation requires full medical aid coverage of PMBs, regardless of cost.

-Genesis Medical Scheme has filed papers against the Minister of Health, Aaron Motsoaledi, charging that the legislation costs medical aid schemes too much.
+Genesis Medical Scheme has filed papers against the Minister of Health, Aaron Motsoaledi.
+They charged that the legislation costs medical aid schemes too much.
 This, the scheme claims is harmful to consumers because it has resulted in increased member contributions.
-Genesis claims that if the legislation is not changed, medical aid scheme tariffs will escalate to a figure very few people will be able to afford.
+Genesis claims that if the legislation remains, medical aid scheme tariffs will be unaffordable.

 At present, basic PMBs cover 26 chronic diseases as well as emergencies that are life threatening and 270 other medical conditions.
-All of these must be covered in full by medical schemes, irrespective of the type of cover or plan members opt for.
+Medical schemes must cover these, irrespective of the type of cover or plan members opt for.

 Genesis argues that those who understand the PMB law often buy cheaper medical aid cover, especially those who are young and healthy.
 The medical scheme claims that only very sick people or those who are ignorant pay for more expensive plan options.
-Further, they claim that specialists are able to “manipulate costs” specified to treat conditions and diseases covered in the PMB list.
+Further, specialists can “manipulate costs” specified to treat conditions and diseases covered in the PMB list.

-This is confirmed in the papers by Christoff Raath who stated that some specialists do indeed charge “significantly more” for listed PMBs than for conditions that are not on the prescribed list.
-Joint CEO of Insight Actuaries, Raath said it wasn’t illegal for medical doctors and specialists to charge more, but the fact that their costs would be fully covered removed any incentive for them to negotiate prices with medical schemes to lower member costs.
+Joint CEO of Insight Actuaries, Raath said it wasn’t illegal for medical doctors and specialists to charge more.
+However, full cover removes any incentive for them to negotiate prices with medical schemes to lower member costs.

-At least one outraged patient group has stated it will challenge the court application, claiming that chronically ill patients will lose their medical cover and also be denied life-saving care and treatment if the legislation is changed.
+At least one outraged patient group has stated it will challenge the court application.
+They say that chronically ill patients will lose their medical cover.
+And they will also be denied life-saving care and treatment if the legislation changes.

-Kelly du Plessis, founder of the Rare Diseases Society of SA is also furious that the court application, filed in June 2014, has only just been made public as her NGO now has only a couple of weeks to respond to the application.
+Kelly du Plessis, founder of the Rare Diseases Society of SA is also furious.
+The court application, filed in June 2014, came to the notice of her NGO late, leaving only a couple of weeks to respond to the application.